triestpa/Guttenberg-Search/README.md

 After these lines comes `*** START OF THIS PROJECT GUTENBERG EBOOK HEART OF DARKNESS ***`, after which the book content actually starts.

 If you scroll to the end of the book you'll see the matching message `*** END OF THIS PROJECT GUTENBERG EBOOK HEART OF DARKNESS ***`, which is followed by a much more detailed version of the book's open source license.

+In the next steps, we'll programatically parse the book metadata from this header, and to extract the book content from between the `*** START OF` and `***END OF` placemarkers.

 ## Data Loading